krakerz/EmbyMedia-WebhookReceiver/README.md

    - Add new media to your Emby library
    - Check the dashboard for new entries

-## Usage
+## 🖥️ Usage

-- Visit the main page to see all webhook events
+- 🏠 Visit the main page to see all webhook events
-- Click anywhere on any media card to see detailed information
+- 🃏 Click anywhere on any media card to see detailed information
-- The dashboard auto-refreshes based on your configured timer
+- 🔄 The dashboard auto-refreshes based on your configured timer
-- Cover images are automatically fetched and cached
+- 🖼️ Cover images are automatically fetched and cached
-- Use the filter buttons to show specific media types (Movies, TV Shows, Music)
+- 🎚️ Use the filter buttons to show specific media types (Movies, TV Shows, Music)

-### Webhook Endpoint
+### 📡 Webhook Endpoint
 - **URL:** `/emby/webhook`
 - **Method:** `POST`
 - **Content-Type:** `application/json`
-- **Authentication:** None (configure firewall rules as needed)
+- **Authentication:** 🔑 Uses `WEBHOOK_SECRET` if set (see Security Best Practices)

-### API Response
+### 🟢 API Response
 The webhook endpoint returns:
 ```json
 {